Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Running Locally for Development

-The simplest way to develop is running directly in your IDE.
-Flink will create a local mini-cluster:
+The simplest development workflow is to run the job directly within an IDE.
+Flink will then create a local mini-cluster automatically:

 // This works out of the box in your IDE